dantaylor688/dantaylor688.github.io/_sunday-school-lessons/2020-04-19-ReasonIntro.md

 > **Question 3** Discuss some of the questions and doubts you would like to explore as we go through this series.

 > **Question 4**  What are some way to practice empathy when talking to someone who disagrees with you?

+Another great introduction to the book comes from Tim Keller himself in [this talk given at Google](https://www.youtube.com/watch?v=Kxup3OS5ZhQ).
+I highly recommend it if you are interested.